quarkscript/kernel-localgen/README.md

 - a menu for manual configuration of the kernel will be executed and after exiting from it, the build process will be launched.

 > based on default Arch Linux Kernel build script

+> builded kernel will be tuned to local hardware and may not run on other hardware